 If you suffer from androgenic alopecia, you may be experiencing a level fear of what is to come, or a level of sadness for what has been lost already.
 Sanaz Harirchian knows that these feelings are real and will make every effort to treat your androgenic alopecia with great care and concern.

 Sanaz Harirchian, M.D.
 Facial Plastic Surgery is ready to help you with your hair loss issues.
 Dr. Harirchian is a board certified plastic surgeon that treats hair loss in both men and women.
-She uses PRP injections for quick and pain free as possible results.
 Contact her office today.